FamilySearch/gedcomx/specifications/name-part-qualifiers-specification.md

 http://creativecommons.org/licenses/by-sa/3.0/

+## Summary

+The GEDCOM X Name Part Qualifiers spec provides a set of enumerated values that identify common qualifiers of name parts that are relevant to genealogical research.
+The spec includes notational conventions, the URI reference, and name part qualifiers.

 # 1. Introduction

 An enumeration of name part qualifiers provides the means for parts of names of persons to